CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description identifies a reasonably specific niche (Chrome DevTools automation via CLI/shell) but lacks concrete action examples and explicit trigger guidance.
-It uses second-person framing ('Use this skill to') which is borderline but not penalized as heavily as first-person.
+The description identifies a reasonably specific niche (Chrome DevTools automation via CLI shell scripts) but lacks concrete action examples and explicit trigger guidance.
+It uses second-person framing ('Use this skill to') which is borderline but not first/second person voice in the main clause.
 The description would benefit from listing specific capabilities and adding a clear 'Use when...' clause with natural trigger terms.

 Suggestions